 I ask, “Why don’t you want them to come?”

-Hombre sighs, leaning in to look at the clock, “I didn’t say you two can’t, but I only need Carmen to be there.”
-He looks at me, “It won’t take long and I’m not going to do anything creepy.
+He sighs, leaning in to look at the clock, “I didn’t say you two can’t, but I only need Carmen to be there.”
+He looks at me, “It won’t take long and I’m not going to do anything, er, creepy.
 I just need your help.”
-He says it softly, but his posture is tense, rigid.
-He seems anxious.
+He says it softly, but he’s rigid, his expression tense.
 It’s odd, for a moment I swear I see his irises shift color, little violet and fuschia flakes appearing amongst the blue, but then they’re gone.
 Maybe I’m freaking myself out, imagining things.

-It’s strange, my bracelet almost feels warm . . . comforting.
-And for some reason I’m not thinking that going with him would be such a bad idea if it means we’ll get out of here quickly.
+I shift my bracelet, the metal feeling warm . . . comforting.
+And for some reason I’m thinking that going with him doesn’t seem like such a bad idea if it’ll get us out of here quicker.

 I nod, “All right, fine.
 But anything serial-killer-like and I’ll . . .
 I’ll punch you.”